Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 ## Credits
-Cover page inspired by my course work in Code Institute.
-My Mentor Brian Mancheria for helping me to try to understand the logistics of Java script and providing me with info to outline a project for myself
+Cover page inspired by my course work in Code Institute background image is a preview page from Adobe stock images (from which I have and account) My Mentor Brian Mancheria for helping me to try to understand the logistics of Java script and providing me with info to outline a project for myself
 The tutor support
 The Slack Community